stimulsoft/Samples-Reports.JAVA-for-Java-SE-and-Jakarta-EE/README.md

 # Java samples for Stimulsoft Reports.Java

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.Java reporting tool using HTML5/Flash components.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Java reporting tool using HTML5 components.

 # Overview
 This repository has some examples in different folders:
 * jsfstimulsoft
 * samples
 * webdesigner
-* webfx
 * webviewer

 # Running samples